danbev/learning-nodejs/notes/lto-ppc64le-issue.md

 (lldb) expr sizeof(void*)
 (unsigned long) $12 = 8
 ```
+So we have this pointer to a member which can be used to point an actual
+implementation.

-Stepping up a little in the testcase we have:
+Stepping back up a little in the testcase we have:
 ```c++
 auto queue = reinterpret_cast<uintptr_t>((*env)->req_wrap_queue());
 ```